losrobbos/d04-b-snippets/3-react/README.md

 ### Rendering

-The process where React updates the DOM.
+The process where React updates the DOM (the visible stuff in the browser)

 Typically this is triggered by some USER ACTION, e.g. the user filtering a list or adding a new item.